jd-s/DocClustering/README.md

 * Dörpinghaus, J., Schaaf, S., Fluck, J., and Zimmermann, M. (2017).
 Document clustering using a graph covering with pseudostable sets.
 In <i>Proceedings of the 2017 Federated Conference on Computer Science and Information Systems</i>, Annals of Computer Science and Information Systems, pages 329–338.
-IEEE